-The University of South Alabama College of Medicine is an expanding network designed to provide all facets of medical education, research and patient care.
+The Frederick P. Whiddon College of Medicine at the University of South Alabama is an expanding network designed to provide all facets of medical education, research and patient care.
 Candidates for M.D. and Ph.D. degrees study basic medical sciences in the Medical Sciences Building (MSB) on USA’s main campus.
 Medical students spend the last two clinical years training in USA Health hospitals and clinics, as well as in rotations with community physicians.

 Doctor of Medicine (M.D.)
 Degree Program